desduvauchelle/file-explorer/README.md

 2. If a module is `import`ed by another module, include it in `dependencies` in `./package.json`.
 See [this ESLint rule](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/no-extraneous-dependencies.md).
 3. Otherwise, modules used for building, testing and debugging should be included in `devDependencies` in `./package.json`.

+## Help wanted

+If you are interested in the project, we're open.
+You can fork and push a pull request or if you help even more, you can become a contributor.
+Reach out to us in the issues section.